Nick Cummins

-Nicholas Mark Cummins (born 5 October 1987), known by his nickname The Honey Badger, is an Australian former professional rugby union player and television personality.
-He played for the Western Force in Super Rugby and for Coca-Cola Red Sparks in the Japanese Top League.
-Cummins has represented Australia in international matches for both the Australian Sevens team and the Australian rugby team.
-His usual position was wing.
+Nicholas Mark Cummins (born 5 October 1987), known by his nickname Honey Badger after the mammal of the same name, is an Australian Former professional Rugby Union Player and advertiser for Tradie underwear.

-Cummins is also known by his nickname The Honey Badger, bestowed on him after he drew inspiration from the fierce nature of the honey badger and attempted to think like the animal in defence.
+Cummins' nickname was bestowed on him after he drew inspiration from the fierce nature of the honey badger and attempted to think like the animal in defence.
 He is also well known for starring in the sixth season of The Bachelor Australia.

 Early life

 Cummins was born in Port Macquarie, New South Wales.
 One of eight siblings, he identifies as a Queenslander as he was raised in Logan City in Brisbane's south by his father Mark Cummins, who was a single dad.
 He attended St Francis' College in Crestmead, where he starred in the swimming pool and on the athletics track, as well as on the rugby field.

 In 2005, Cummins represented Queensland at the Australian Schools Rugby Championships in Canberra.
 He moved to Sydney in 2006, where he joined the Randwick rugby club and played for their grand final-winning Colts side that year.